EDMdesigner/EDMdesigner-API-Doc/README.md

 ___

-### Upload Headers
-Upload a list of headers to a specified user or users.
-Please note that every upload will overwrite the previous uploads!
-If you want to know what a header is good for, please read the [headers & footers](#headers--footers) part of the documentation!

-#####Type
-  + POST

-#####Route
-  + //api.edmdesigner.com/json/user/uploadHeaders

-#### Parameters (you should post):
-   * users {Array} /REQUIRED/ List of the ids of the users you want to upload the headers.
-   * headers {Array} /REQUIRED/ The list of headers which the selected users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a header object should look like, please read [this](#structure) part of the documentation.

-####Response:
-An object with two arrays:
-  - success {Array} list of the users whose successfully got the headers
-  - failed {Array} list of the object:
-    - user {String} The id of the user who did not get the headers
-    - error {String} The reason why the user did not get the headers
-  - badHeaders {Array} list of the object:
-    - header {Object} The header which is not valid therefore it was not added to the users
-    - error {String} The reason why the header is not valid

-Or it can be an error object:
-  - err Description of the error {String} or an error code {Number}.

-___

-### Upload Footers
-Upload a list of footers to a specified user or users.
-Please note that every upload will overwrite the previous uploads!
-If you want to know what a footer is good for, please read the [headers & footers](#headers--footers) part of the documentation!

-#####Type
-  + POST

-#####Route
-  + //api.edmdesigner.com/json/user/uploadFooters

-#### Parameters (you should post):
-   * users {Array} /REQUIRED/ List of the ids of the users you want to upload the footers.
-   * footers {Array} /REQUIRED/ The list of footers which the selected users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a footer object should look like, please read [this](#structure) part of the documentation.

-####Response:
-An object with two arrays:
-  - success {Array} The list of the users whose successfully got the footers
-  - failed {Array} The list of the object:
-    - user {String} The id of the user who did not get the footers
-    - error {String} The reason why the user did not get the footers
-  - badFooters {Array} list of the object:
-    - footer {Object} The footer which is not valid therefore it was not added to the users
-    - error {String} The reason why the footer is not valid

-Or it can be an error object:
-  - err Description of the error {String} or an error code {Number}.

-___

 ### Upload Complex elems to specified users
 Upload a list of Complex elems to a specified user or users.
 Please note that every upload will overwrite the previous uploads!